riotrinaldy/Product-Sales-Dashboard-Excel/README.md

 # Product Sales Dashboard with Excel

-### Overview
+### 🔍 Overview

-This project focuses on extracting meaningful insights from product sales data and presenting them in a clear, concise, and visually appealing manner.
-Using Excel's powerful analytical features, particularly Pivot Tables and Pivot Charts, I've created an interactive dashboard to showcase key sales performance metrics and profitability analysis.
+This project focuses on transforming raw product sales data into an interactive and insightful dashboard using *Microsoft Excel*.
+By analyzing 10,000 simulated transactions across multiple states, customer segments, and product categories, the goal is to help business stakeholders identify key revenue drivers, monitor profitability, and make informed strategic decisions.

+The dashboard allows users to explore **monthly trends**, track **top-performing products and customers**, assess **regional performance**, and evaluate **profit margins**—all through an intuitive and dynamic visual interface.

+---

-### Skills Highlighted
+### 🧰 Skills Highlighted

 - Data Analysis
 - Excel (Pivot Tables, Pivot Charts)